jeepmullet/rpi/documentation/openssl-shortcuts.md

 -new -sha256 -out intermediate/csr/EXAMPLE_CERT.csr.pem
 ```
 ##Sign-PERSONALKEY
+Use this to sign a user key not needed to identify a server
 ```
 openssl ca -config intermediate/openssl.cnf \
 -extensions usr_cert -days 375 -notext -md sha256 \